SriD647/PET-A-MOLE/README.md

 The game is dervived from the original whack-a-mole, in which the players use a hammer to hit as many moles as possible in a round.
 However, this game has some controversy around it as the concept technically involves animal abuse.
 Hence, the game was modified by replacing the idea of hitting the animals to petting them.

-For best experience, aim the fingertips at the center of the mole's body.
-Google Chrome browser is recommended.

 ## **Technologies used**
 HTML, CSS, and Javascript